 Due to the fact that many grand viziers had the same name, their birthplaces helped in distinguishing them: Corlulu means from Corlu, a small town in Eastern Thrace.
-Corlulu Ali Pacha was Grand Vizier in 1706-10 during the reign of Sultan Ahmet III: he followed strict budgetary policies and tried to limit unnecessary expense.
+Corlulu Ali Pacha was Grand Vizier in 1706-1710 during the reign of Sultan Ahmet III: he followed strict budgetary policies and tried to limit unnecessary expense.
 For this reason he was against waging war on Russia as suggested by King Charles II of Sweden, who, after having been defeated at Poltava in 1709, found refuge in Ottoman territory.
-Because of his position, Corlulu Ali Pacha lost his post in August 1710 and his life in the following year.
+Because of his views, Corlulu Ali Pacha lost his post in August 1710 and his life in the following year.
 The medrese he built opposite the turbe of Kara Mustafa Pacha now houses shops and a picturesque café.

 Ahmediye Kulliyesi at Uskudar (1722): (left) library and sebil; (right) mosque